OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-33.md

 Your plunder is gathered as locusts gather; like a swarm of locusts, people rush upon it.

 ## Isaiah 33:5
-The Lord is exalted, for he dwells on high; he has filled Zion with justice and righteousness.
+The Lord is lifted high, for He resides above; He has filled Zion with justice and righteousness.

 ## Isaiah 33:6
 He will be the stability of your times, a wealth of salvation, wisdom, and knowledge; the fear of the Lord is the treasure.